 Truly, I have spent more time with Trebek — at least as an observer — than just about anyone other than my parents and my brother.
 He was in my home and everyone else’s for 36 years.
 No matter how many choices there are on television, there was something about Jeopardy! that makes everyone come back.
 My guess is Trebek was the key ingredient, and unfortunately, we’ll be able to test that theory in the coming months now that he is no longer around to host the show.

 I spent about half of my life trying to get on Jeopardy!
 It should come as little surprise that I, a rabid sports fan, would have a strong competitive streak.
-I’ve probably taken the online test at least 10 times, and auditioned in person four times before the finally getting the call to appear on the show this summer.
+I’ve probably taken the online test at least 10 times, and auditioned in person four times before finally getting the call to appear on the show this summer.
 It was a bittersweet moment to earn that opportunity after all these years; obviously, it’s been a lifelong dream, and something I’ve worked towards for a very long time, but under these circumstances, it almost didn’t feel real.

 If you’ve watched Jeopardy! this season, you may have noticed that there’s no studio audience anymore.
 The contestants are a little further apart, and Trebek doesn’t even leave his lectern during the interviews.
-There are number of other details that have changed because of COVID-19 protocols, and my main concern for much of the taping day was how to drink enough water when I wasn’t allowed to remove my mask indoors.
+There are a number of other details that have changed because of COVID-19 protocols, and my main concern for much of the taping day was how to drink enough water when I wasn’t allowed to remove my mask indoors.
 The on-site staff may have thinned down, but there are still eyes on you at all times.

 But all of that minutiae sort of faded away the minute Trebek walked on the stage.
 I always wanted to share by Jeopardy! experience with my brother and the rest of my family and friends, but the most important person was Trebek.
 So long as he was reading the clues, nothing else really mattered.

 My goal was first and foremost to win, but as that possibility went out of reach, my priorities changed.
 I’ve spent as much time as anyone watching contestant flubs and reveling in Trebek’s condescension when people miss easy clues, but I wasn’t really worried about ending up as the butt of a viral joke.
 I just didn’t want to let Trebek down.
-He an arbiter of right and wrong, an authority figure to millions of Americans and other people around the world.
+He is an arbiter of right and wrong, an authority figure to millions of Americans and other people around the world.
 He’s our collective television dad.
 Disappointing him would have been the worst possible outcome.

 It would be disingenuous to say that Trebek was as sharp as ever when I got to tape in August, even if it still felt like a superhero had walked into the room.
 He had friendly banter with all of the contestants, despite the inherent awkwardness of the short interviews.
 He looked like he was enjoying himself as much as ever, but he also wasn’t as full of energy as he had been in years past.
 Even still, it remained an absolute delight to hear him recite modern pop culture terminology as only Trebek could.